arcann-chem/arcann_training/README.md

 This repository contains several folders:
 - `examples/` contains all the necessary files to set up the iterative training procedure for your system:
   - an `inputs/` folder with 4 json files, one per "step".
-These files contain all the keywords that used to control each step of an iteration (namely **initialization**, **exploration**, **labeling** and **training**), as well as their type and the default values taken by the code in case the keyword is not provided by the user.
+These files contain all the keywords that are used to control each step of an iteration (namely **initialization**, **exploration**, **labeling** and **training**), as well as their type and the default values taken by the code in case the keyword is not provided by the user.
 If the default is a list containing a single value it means that this value will be used for every **system** (see below).
 For the exploration step some keywords have 2 default values, the first one will be used if the exploration is conducted with LAMMPS and the second one will be used with i-PI.
   - a `user_files/` folder with:
-    - a `machine.json` file that will contain all the information about your cluster that the code will need (see [Cluster setup](#cluster-setup) below)
+    - a `machine.json` file that will contain all the information about your cluster that the code will need (see [Cluster setup](#cluster-setup) below).
     - an inputs folder for each step : `exploration_lammps/`, `labeling_cp2k/` and `training_deepmd/` where you will store all the input files and eventually some complementary files to perform the **exploration** with LAMMPS, the **labeling** with CP2K and the **training** with DeePMD (see [Exploration](#exploration), [Labeling](#usage) and [Training](#training) for a detailed description of the **tunneable** keywords)
     - a job folder for each step : `job_exploration_lammps_slurm/`, `job_labeling_CP2K_slurm`, `job_training_deepmd_slurm` and the optional step `job_test_deepmd_slurm` containing example `Slurm` submission files that will be used by the code to launch the different phases in each step.
   You **must** to adapt these files so that they work in your machine (see [Usage](#usage-req)), but careful not to modify the **replaceable** keywords (every word starting by `_R_`) that the different codes will replace by the user defined values (ex: wall time of labeling calculation, cluster partition to be used, etc.).